Certificate in Commercial Logistics Level 5

 Applicants must meet the following entry requirements:

-- Be currently employed in the New Zealand freight forwarding or shipping industry
+- Must currently be employed in the New Zealand forwarding or shipping industry

 - Have English language competence to undertake this programme which is taught and assessed in English.
 Any applicants whose first language is not English may be required to provide evidence of an overall IELTS (Academic) band score of 6.0 (with no score below 5.5) or equivalent.

-All applicants who meet the entry requirements will be interviewed.
 The interview will be undertaken by telephone.
 The staff member conducting the interview will complete an interview evaluation form.
 The purpose of the interview is to outline the programme and to ensure the student is aware of the course content and assessment policies.
 The interview will also assess the entry criteria of discipline and motivation.
 The interview will also ensure that the applicant has applied for the most appropriate level of programme by assessing work experience, prior learning and aptitude.
-The interview will provide an opportunity to assess the following attributes:

 This programme comprises three core complusory courses, plus either four compulsory specialist courses in Freight Forwarding or three compulsory specialist courses in Shipping.